RSIGuard RSIGuard

 2. You downloaded an incomplete copy of RSIGuard

-If you don't have permission to install RSIGuard, you will need to request that an IT/IS administrator at your company install the software for you.
+If you don't have permission to install RSIGuard, you may need to request that an IT/IS administrator at your company install the software for you.
+See the next FAQ item for other options.

 If you have permission to install software, then the problem is an incomplete or incorrect (corrupt) download.
 To correct this, you'll need to download RSIGuard again.